Catherine of Brandenburg: Princess Regnant of Transylvania

 Her policy was to bring Transylvania back under the influence of Holy Roman Emperor Ferdinand II.
 She tried in vain for a year to hold on to the throne, supporting herself on her favorite Istvan Csaky, but she was forced to abandon power on 21 September 1630.

 The Sublime Porte, first chose her brother-in-law Stephen Bethlen as successor, but finally George I Rákóczi succeeded her.
 The new prince was elected on 1 December 1630.

 Later life

 Catherine of Hohenzollern moved back to Germany where she converted to Catholicism in 1633 and married Francis Charles of Saxe-Lauenburg in 1639.
-She died on 27 August 1649.
+She died on 27 August 1649 at the home of her sister Anna Sophia in Schöningen.